-Alexander’s Restaurant is a hidden jewel in the heart of Naples.
+Alexander’s Garden Restaurant is a hidden jewel in the heart of Naples.
 Chef Alexander Bernard has been serving his distinctive cuisine to Neapolitans and visitors from throughout the world for more than 25 years, and has an avid following.
 His innovative, farm to table organic dishes reflect his annual California sabbaticals and his traditional European training.
 The Johnson & Wales graduate is known for menu favorites such phyllo-wrapped fried shrimp, macadamia nut crusted grouper, and seafood risotto with chunks of Maine lobster, scallops and shrimp.
 Classics such as crispy duck with lingon berries, veal tenderloin and Steak Au Poivre share the page with pasta and vegetarian dishes.
-Seasonal healthful menus and Chef Alex’s sell-out cooking classes enhance the culinary offerings.
 The perfect ending to a meal at Alexander's is a delicious housemade dessert.
-A European-style dining room and an award-winning, pet-friendly garden patio accommodate diners for lunch and dinner during the Naples season, from September through May.
+A European-style dining room and an award-winning, pet-friendly garden patio accommodate diners for lunch and dinner during the Naples season, from October through May.

 In 1994 I had arrived at the proverbial fork in the road.
 Do I continue my well-trained path as a chef in an established restaurant in Naples?
 After all, the previous year I had married my wife, Monika, and we had a new baby boy at home.
 I wanted to provide well for the security of my family.
 On the other hand, I heard an inner voice calling me to have more control over my destiny, or at least my kitchen in Naples, Florida.